 The ankle may roll inward or outward when the entire foot is not on the ground.
 The toes are instead what bear the body weight and the heel is elevated.
 When this is the posture of the foot, then, the ligaments of the ankle is subjected to tension.
 Sprain then occurs when you make a bad landing on an uneven surface.

-Sprain is different from tripping as the latter's pain quickly fades away.
+A sprain is different from tripping as the latter’s pain quickly fades away.
 The sprain is a more serious case as the ankle swells and you may have a difficult time standing or walking.
-For severe cases, there may be bruising and tenderness around the ankle area.
+In severe cases, there may be bruising and tenderness around the ankle area.
 You might also hear something popping or snapping as the ligaments are torn.
-To give more accurate description in detail, ankle sprains are divided into three grades:
+To give a more accurate description in detail, ankle sprains are divided into three grades:

-Another term is mild sprain.
+Another term is a mild sprain.
 This involves the mild tearing or stretching of the ligaments.
 The aftereffects are usually soreness and mild swelling.
-Other effects are discomfort, stiffness, and struggling in walking.
+Other effects are discomfort, stiffness, and struggle in walking.

 Treating a Sprained Ankle

-Old sources refer as only R.I.C.E method but the National Institute for Health and Care Excellence (NICE) added an extra letter to further enforce this method.
+Old sources refer to only R.I.C.E method but the National Institute for Health and Care Excellence (NICE) added an extra letter to further enforce this method.

-Protect - The affected area must be well protected.
-Cease all your activities for the mean time.
+Protect – The affected area must be well protected.
+Cease all your activities in the meantime.
 Also, one thing you must not do is to start massaging the sprained area.
 This might increase the pain later on as pain is not immediately felt on severe sprains.
 You can protect your foot by covering it with a loose shoe or any shoe that has a soft sole and padding.

 Rest – Rest the sprained ankle from 48 to 72 hours following the injury.
 The foot shall bear no weight.
 So, the alternative option is to use crutches when you walk.
 Since the muscles are tender, the injury must not be worsened.
 Other means of protection include wearing an ankle boot and ankle brace.

 Rest is absolutely vital in any type of injury.
-This is because the ankle is not subjected to strain which helps in the recovering of the affected muscles.
-Resting gradually reduces the stiffness.
+This is because the ankle is not subjected to strain which helps in the recovery of the affected muscles.
+Resting gradually reduces stiffness.
 As an added note, not enough rest subjects the foot to arthritis and persistent instability.